usethesource/rascal-website/courses/Rascalopedia/Compiler/Compiler.md

 #### Synopsis

-Tranform source code to an executable form.
+Transform source code to an executable form.

 #### Syntax